-The truth about Norethisterone and IVF
+20 Dec The truth about Norethisterone and IVF

-But fertility patients sometimes have irregular bleeds, making a medicated fertility cycle hard to plan.
-Patients with regular cycles may still want to time their fertility treatment, particularly if they’re travelling abroad for their treatment and need to book flights and time off work.
-Norethisterone makes this possible.
+But fertility patients can have irregular bleeds, making fertility treatment hard to plan.
+Patients with regular cycles, too, may still want to time their fertility treatment, particularly if they’re travelling abroad for their treatment.
+Norethisterone makes this possible for both camps.

-The medication gives fertility clinics the means to get you to bleed when it wants you to.
+The medication gives fertility clinics the means to get you to bleed when required.
 Progesterone levels drop towards the end of a natural cycle.
 It’s this hormone drop that precipitates the bleed.
 Taking Norethisterone keeps your progesterone levels high.
-When you stop taking the pills, the hormone crash brings on your bleed three to four days later.
+When you stop taking the pills, the hormone crash brings on your bleed 3 to 5 days later.

 Using Norethisterone to time the bleed is less flexible than using BCPs.
 The latter regulate your cycle from day 2 or 3.
 But you can’t take Norethisterone for too long.
 And you start it on day 16 or a bit later.